COVID 19 Updates

 This is a 3-month plan, until further notice.

-The City will lead a coordinated effort among shelter operators to shift and relocate the population into the most appropriate service facility to meet their needs and will work with us to coordinate related services and supports for meals, cleaning and healthcare.
+The City has lead a coordinated effort among shelter operators to shift and relocate the population into the most appropriate service facility to meet their needs and will work with us to coordinate related services and supports for meals, cleaning and healthcare.

 Residents within our Supportive Housing will remain housed in the front building of our current facility at 719-721 Dundas and our Housing Stability Program will remain at this site supporting those folks and others on their case-load.
 Home-visits are suspended until further notice, however meetings with participants continue with the attendant precautionary protocols.